ChungmanPARK12/ClassicQ/README.md

 ## Full App Flow

-An overview of the application flow from launch to the main service screens.
+An overview of the application flow from launch to the main service screens:

 - [Full App Flow Documentation](fullappflow/full-app-flow.md)